Azure/Test-Drive-Synapse-Link-For-DataVerse/README.md

 ## Prerequisites

+If you are an internal Microsoft employee, you must complete the prerequisites in this internal [guide](https://microsoft-my.sharepoint.com/:w:/p/zakisama/EaK-FYDo3JxMvleN7mAKDVsB0_1_PoMWRj8tBxQE9TjoOg?e=o6w9ti).

 Owner role (or Contributor roles) for the Azure Subscription the template being deployed in.
 This is for creation of a separate Proof-of-Concept Resource Group and to delegate roles necessary for this proof of concept.
 Refer to this [official documentation](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-steps) for RBAC role-assignments.

 ## Access a Dynamics Trial Environment